Evolution of Cloud

 With a motive of connecting people and data at any time, from any corner of the world, Joseph Carl Robnett Licklider came up with the concept of Cloud in the 1960s.
 Cloud, since then, has witnessed impeccable growth, shifting from on-premise hardware and software licenses to cloud.

-Digital transformation has brought in ease to business by storing a massive amount of information and making it easily accessible with just a few clicks.
+Digital transformation has brought ease to business by storing massive information and making it easily accessible with just a few clicks.
 It has accelerated quickly, making communication simpler.

 The usage of cloud computing is still an unknown fact even today for many people.
-For example, you might have sent an email to your friend through Gmail or may have booked your movie ticket online, or you might have done online shopping, which means you have already used Cloud services without even knowing about it.
+For example, you might have sent an email to your friend through Gmail or booked your movie ticket online, or you might have done online shopping, meaning you have already used Cloud services without even knowing about it.

 AWS Cloud Service Provider – a first

-Amazon Web Services, the leading cloud platform, was introduced as a side business to amazon.com, with a motive to improve their infrastructure.
-Since the beginning of 2000, the core systems have been developed over a span of three years, which gave birth to a large-scale business, named AWS.
+Amazon Web Services, the leading cloud platform, was introduced as a side business to amazon.com, aiming to improve its infrastructure.
+Since the beginning of 2000, the core systems have been developed over three years, giving birth to a large-scale business, AWS.
 The requirement was to solve scalability issues and develop an internal system solution due to the hyper-growth it experienced.

 2006 is marked as the year when AWS started with its offerings of IT infrastructure services in the form of web services, now known as cloud computing, for businesses.